-A framework for adaptive multimedia must include an information retrieval component, since pre-arranging all possible combinations of media would be infeasible in large repositories.
+A framework for adaptive multimedia presentations must include an information retrieval component, since pre-arranging all possible combinations of media would be infeasible in large repositories.
 The information retrieval model defines the way the selection criteria are applied to the annotated data to determine the relevance of documents.
+The most popular model in use nowadays for text retrieval is the Vector model.
+Other models include the Boolean and Probabilistic models.
+For a thorough discussion of information retrieval and the different models see [14].